 I was raised in a very creative environment in a family where craftmanship and working with your hands was valued.
 Among them are writers, musicians, doll makers, painters, and carvers.
 I have myself enjoyed more than 30 years of art glass experimentation.

-In 1984 she picked up a glass cutter and was ruined for any kind of real job.
-She soon opened a stained glass studio in Alabama, designing and fabricating custom work for homes, churches and businesses.
-She also did glass restoration work on some beautiful old homes.
-During that time she began melting glass together in a kiln and incorporating pieces in her stained glass work.
-She then began making glass jewelry and this led to a wholesale jewelry line sold to boutiques and galleries.
+In 1984 I was living in Alabama and picked up a glass cutter and was immediately ruined for any kind of real job.
+I opened a stained glass studio, designing and fabricating custom work for homes, churches and businesses.
+I also did glass restoration work on some beautiful old homes.
+During that time I began melting glass together in a kiln and incorporating pieces in my stained glass work.
+I was soon hooked on experimenting with that process, and have been ever since.

-Glass is a fantastic medium for many reasons.
-It has a flexibility in dealing with light unlike any other substance.
+Glass working has a flexibility in dealing with light unlike any other substance.
 Kiln work is ideal for my design style because a piece can be designed cold on a kiln shelf and then fired.
 There is no immediate need to finish a piece since it isn't worked in a fragile hot liquid state.
 That means I can continuously experiment with the look of a piece before firing.

 I am drawn to exploring sculptural possibilities while combining bright, rich colors and the interplay of light, both reflected and transmitted, through glass and fired metal oxides.

 I hope my work will continue to evolve for as long as I am able to pick up my glass cutter.